OsamaShabrez/react-starter/README.md

 # React Started Kit

-This is a `react starter kit`, which uses the bare minimum `webpack` configuration, only what's needed nothing else.
-An excellent started to build your application on and incrementally add more features to your `webpack` configuration(s).
+This is a `react starter kit` without a server, router or a redux store with bare minimum `webpack` configurations - only what's needed nothing else.
+An excellent starter to build your application on and incrementally add more features to your `webpack` configuration(s).

 ***